Millennial CFOs: Why this CA quit his Big 4 job to become a CFO at age 26 of a bootstrapped content studio

 So, after qualifying as a CA, I joined a Big 4 firm Deloitte Haskins & Sells LLP.
 I would say it was a ‘right call at the right time’.

-My role here gave me an opportunity to interact with the key management people and gain insight from working at the different industries and sectors.
+My role here gave me an opportunity to interact with the key management people and gain insight from working in the different industries and sectors.

 After joining Deloitte, I realized that we are dealing with large corporations, the set of problems that come your way prepare you for the far-fetched struggles in the corporate world.